gyulanemeth/bluefox.email/comparisons/bluefox-vs-sendgrid.md

 ### SendGrid's Dual Pricing Structure

 SendGrid operates two separate pricing models: Email API plans for transactional emails and Marketing Campaigns for email marketing functionality.
-As of July 26, 2025, SendGrid discontinued its free plan, forcing all users onto paid plans.
+As of July 26, 2025, SendGrid discontinued its free plan, but still offers a 60-day free trial with 100 emails per day.

 **Email API Plans:**
-- Free: Discontinued July 2025
+- Free Trial: 100 emails/day for 60 days
 - Essentials: Starting at $19.95/month for 50,000 emails
 - Pro: Starting at $89.95/month for 100,000 emails + dedicated IP
 - Premier: Custom pricing for enterprise needs